mdarc-grantbow/pacific-div/replit.md

 **Fonts**: Google Fonts CDN for Roboto and Roboto Mono font families

-**Note**: The application is configured to use Drizzle ORM with PostgreSQL, but the current storage implementation (MemStorage) uses in-memory data structures.
-The infrastructure is prepared for database integration when needed.
+**Database Implementation Notes**:
+- The application uses Drizzle ORM with Neon PostgreSQL for persistent data storage
+- DatabaseStorage class implements the IStorage interface with all CRUD operations
+- Database seeding runs automatically when the sessions table is empty
+- Bookmark uniqueness is enforced at the application level with existence checks before insert
+- Survey responses use database-generated UUIDs